 The model and exported outputs show a wrong altitude.
 The error is introduced by the vertical coordinates of the images written in the geotags.
-Using Ground Control Points (GCPs) would precisely adjust the model altitude but alternative solutions exist when no GCP are available.
+Using Ground Control Points (GCPs) would precisely adjust the model altitude, but alternative solutions exist when no GCPs are available.

-In most cases, GPS inaccuracy of the drone or the camera explains the vertical shift.
-Depending on the brand and model it can reach up to 100-meter difference.
+In most cases, the GPS inaccuracy of the drone or the camera explains the vertical shift.
+Depending on the brand and model, it can reach up to a 100-meter difference.

 There are two ways to approximately place the model at the correct altitude if no GCP was measured on the field:

 - Method A: Editing the image coordinates directly in the software.
 It is straightforward and rapid but less accurate.
 However, it requires to (re-)run step 1.
 Initial Processing from scratch.